 Why You’ll Love this Recipe

-- Quick and easy, made with simple ingredients.
+- Quick and easy to make with simple ingredients.

 - Easy to customize with your favorite pizza toppings.

-- Perfect for snacks, busy weeknights, game day, or parties, just like my Bubble Up Pizza Casserole.
+- Perfect for an easy dinner, snack, game day, or party appetizer, just like my Bubble Up Pizza Casserole.

 This is absolutely delicious!
 One of our favorite recipes.
 We loved the browned crust.
 Thank you so much for sharing.